 What is really keeping you stuck?
 Have you ever tried to lose weight?
 Or quit smoking?
 Or start a New Year’s resolution?
-Usually when you start something that is a change from what you’ve been doing previously, you are full of motivation and eager to succeed.
-But within a couple weeks, old habits begin to creep in and before you know it, you are eating more junk food, smoking again and your resolution is simply a faint memory.
+Usually, when you start something that is a change from what you’ve been doing previously, you are full of motivation and eager to succeed.
+But within a couple of weeks, old habits begin to creep in and before you know it, you are eating more junk food, and smoking again and your resolution is simply a faint memory.

 And how many dieters try diet after diet and lose some weight only to regain it?
 And how many smokers successfully quit smoking, only to resume the habit.
 When that happens, it’s easy to feel like a failure and to feel defeated.
 But what most people are unaware of is that there is a secret saboteur that is to blame for these failures.

 Making changes to things that are keeping you stuck

 Making major changes in your life such as dieting, beginning a new exercise program, or quitting smoking takes much more than just willpower.
 It is literally a battle of wills that occurs between your conscious mind and your subconscious mind.

 Your subconscious mind is the place in your brain where you store all of the experiences that you’ve had in your life.
 Those experiences are what the subconscious knows, and anything that is “known” to the subconscious is considered good.
 So if you’ve been smoking for a while, the subconscious believes that “smoking is good”.
 If you use food, alcohol, drugs, shopping, or gambling to calm yourself or to handle stress, the subconscious will take them in and equate them as “good”, even though you know that consciously, they are not beneficial.

 When you consciously make the decision to quit smoking, eat less, exercise more, stop overspending money, or any other “addictive” behavior, you begin to engage your willpower which is an effort of the conscious mind.
 These new behaviors are unknown to the subconscious mind which will equate the unknown changes as “bad”.